-- 10.1 In accordance with legislative requirements we have a whole school approach to online safety.
+- 13.1.
+Following legislative requirements we have a whole School approach to online safety.
 This includes annual update training for staff regarding online safety.
-The school also organises an annual awareness session for parents with regards to online safety.
-The school observes Safer Internet Day and activities are planned into PSHEE and Computing schemes of work.
-We expect all pupils to adhere to the safe use of the internet as detailed in our Online safety Policy. - 10.2 The active management of hardware, software and connectivity and the vigilance of teachers and parents has an active part to play in the protection of pupils from cyber-bullying incidents.
+The School also organises an annual awareness session for parents with regards to online safety.
+The School observes Safer Internet Day and activities are planned into PSHEE and Computing schemes of work.
+We expect all pupils to adhere to the safe use of the internet as detailed in our Online Safety Policy. - 13.2.
+The active management of hardware, software and connectivity and the vigilance of teachers and parents has an active part to play in the protection of pupils from cyber-bullying incidents.
 Pupils will have access to technologies that have both positive and negative potential.
-Our policy for the use of technology within the school setting and beyond is understood and respected by staff and it is important the students and the wider school community also respect this policy. - 10.3 Within our Online Safety Policy, we have clearly defined roles and responsibilities for online safety as part of the school's wider safeguarding strategy, and how this links with other safeguarding policies (please refer to Safeguarding Policy cited in related documents).
-There is clear guidance on the use of technology in the classroom and beyond for all users within the school's Online safety policy that references permissions/restrictions and agreed sanctions. - 10.4 The school's Online Safety Policy also delineates detail into the school's technical provision and infrastructure, including the safeguards in place to filter and monitor inappropriate content, including websites or other internet sources of an extremist nature, and alert the school to safeguarding issues. - 10.5 The policy also details how the school builds resilience in its pupils to protect them and their child through education and information.
+Our policy for the use of technology within the School setting and beyond is understood and respected by staff and it is important the students and the wider School community also respect this policy. - 13.3.
+Within our Online Safety Policy, we have clearly defined roles and responsibilities for online safety as part of the School's wider safeguarding strategy, and how this links with other safeguarding policies (please refer to Safeguarding Policy cited in related documents).
+There is clear guidance on the use of technology in the classroom and beyond for all users within the School's Online safety policy that references permissions/restrictions and agreed sanctions. - 13.4.
+The School's Online Safety Policy also delineates detail into the School's technical provision and infrastructure, including the safeguards in place to filter and monitor inappropriate content, including websites or other internet sources of an extremist nature, and alert the School to safeguarding issues. - 13.5.
+The policy also details how the School builds resilience in its pupils to protect them and their child through education and information.
 Our members of staff receive training into the professional development of safeguarding techniques that include online safety (please refer to online safety and safeguarding policies).
-There are reporting mechanisms available for all users to report issues and concerns to the school and how they are managed and/or escalated.
+There are reporting mechanisms available for all users to report issues and concerns to the School and how they are managed and/or escalated.
 The management of all personal data is in line with statutory requirements.